CumulusNetworks/docs/content/cumulus-netq-31/Get-Started/NetQ-Command-Line-Overview.md

 - `cumulus@switch:~$` Indicates the user *cumulus* is logged in to a switch to run the example command
 - `cumulus@host:~$` Indicates the user *cumulus* is logged in to a host to run the example command
 - `cumulus@netq-appliance:~$` Indicates the user *cumulus* is logged in to either the NetQ Appliance or NetQ Cloud Appliance to run the command
+- `cumulus@hostname:~$` Indicates the user *cumulus* is logged in to a switch, host or appliance to run the example command

-The switches must be running the Cumulus Linux operating system (OS), NetQ Platform software, and the NetQ Agent.
-The hosts must be running CentOS, RHEL, or Ubuntu OS and the NetQ Agent.
+To use the NetQ CLI, the switches must be running the Cumulus Linux operating system (OS), NetQ Platform or NetQ Collector software, the NetQ Agent, and the NetQ CLI.
+The hosts must be running CentOS, RHEL, or Ubuntu OS, the NetQ Agent, and the NetQ CLI.
 Refer to the {{<link url="Install-NetQ">}} topic for details.

 ### Command Completion